6 Software Training Use Cases for Virtual Training Labs

-Itential, a software company that provides network automation software, uses virtual labs for their customer and partner training.
+Itential, a software company that provides network automation software, uses virtual training labs for their customer and partner training.
 Andrew Austin, director of Itential’s training program, says that with virtual labs, the company has “recovered 80% of the training team’s time that is now used to develop and improve new course material for customers.
 Itential is able to deliver more training than previously possible.
 Estimated projections indicate over 100% growth in training attendance.”

 4. Sales Enablement & Product Demos

 Another popular virtual labs use case is for sales enablement – particularly for complex software applications.
 All too often does the sales process get hung up because the prospective buyer can’t grasp the product or see its value due to complexity.
 Sure, sales teams can set up demonstrations and send out collateral, but unless the prospect gets to use the product themselves, the sales cycle may stall.
 After all, seeing is believing.

 A virtual training environment solves this problem beautifully, providing the buyer with a fully functional environment of your software.
 Users get to take it for a “test drive” and see the value themselves.